elastic/elasticsearch-php/README.md

 Contributing
 ============

-If you want to contribute to this project you need to subscribe a [Contributor Agreement](https://www.elastic.co/contributor-agreement).
+If you want to contribute to this project you need to subscribe to a [Contributor Agreement](https://www.elastic.co/contributor-agreement).
 If you want to send a PR for version `Y` please use the `Y.x` branch.
 For instance if you want to send a PR for **elasticsearch-php 7** use the `7.x` branch.

 Never send PR to `master` unless you want to contribute to the development version of the client (`master` represents the next major version).